by @bwasti

 }

-We've now got a nice way to load chunks of a library
+And that's pretty much it!
+We've now got a nice way to load chunks of a library at the granularity of individual compilation units without changing any of the source code.

-I wasn't happy with just the toy case above
+I wasn't happy with just the toy case above so I generated a thousand files with varying dependencies on each other to test out this approach.

+The result was an 8.7MB fully merged single binary.
 Using the methods above, it's 1000 seperate files each about 8-9KB in size.

 Below is a video of the results.

-First we use the `Loader` written above and then we
+written above and then we

-we load the entire `wasm`.
+we load the entire wasm

 For the three functions we call,